isabella232/netappfiles-java-smb-sdk-sample/README.md

     ```
 1. Change folder to **.\netappfiles-java-smb-sdk-sample**
 1. Make sure you have the azureauth.json and its environment variable with the path to it defined (as previously described)
-1. Make sure JAVA_HOME is pointing to version 11 of Java or newer
+1. Make sure the JAVA_HOME environment variable is pointing to version 11 of Java or newer (see Prerequisites for instructions)
 1. Compile the console application
     ```powershell
     mvn clean compile